-- Sharing a sincere opinion → “TBH, I didn’t love that movie.”
+- “TBH, I didn’t really like that movie.”

 The phrase “To Be Honest” existed long before the internet.
 But TBH first appeared in early-2000s chatrooms (like MSN, AIM, and Yahoo Messenger) where people shortened phrases for speed.